Penny For Pinellas

 Penny for Pinellas Sales Tax

-In November 2017 Pinellas County residents will cast a vote on the renewal of the Penny for Pinellas 1-percent sales tax.
+On November 7, 2017 Pinellas County residents will cast a vote on the renewal of the Penny for Pinellas 1-percent sales tax.
 Since 1990 the Penny has been the primary source of funding for countywide capital improvement projects, such as roads, bridges, parks and public safety equipment.
 The revenue is shared between the county and cities to fund everything from large projects such as the Fred Marquis Pinellas Trail and the Belleair Causeway Bridge to neighborhood sidewalk and drainage improvements.

 The 1-percent sales tax adopted by Pinellas County residents and numerous other local governments allows communities to make critical investments in infrastructure without relying on property taxes.
 Because the Penny is a sales tax, approximately one-third of total funds are paid for by tourists and seasonal residents who spend money in the local economy.
 The tax is not collected on groceries, medications and other essentials, and it only applies to the first $5,000 of a purchase.